reshailnaeem/sentiment-analysis-and-prediction/README.md

 ## License

-Sentiment Analysis and Prediction: A Hybrid Approach © 2024 by Reshail Naeem is licensed under Attribution-NonCommercial-ShareAlike 4.0 International
+Sentiment Analysis and Prediction: A Cascading Framework © 2024 by Reshail Naeem is licensed under Attribution-NonCommercial-ShareAlike 4.0 International